negatic/ArchiPy/README.md

 We welcome contributions to ArchiPy!
 Please check out our [contribution guidelines](CONTRIBUTING.md) for details on:

 - Setting up your development environment
-- Our development workflow
+- Development workflow
-- How to submit effective pull requests
+- Submitting effective pull requests
-- Code style and quality expectations
+- Code style expectations
 - Testing requirements

+---

+## 📜 Code of Conduct

+This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for all contributors and users.
+Please review it before participating.

 ---